 Dr Brieley Cutting's Piano Studio is in the suburb of Forest Lodge (Sydney City and Inner West).
 Lessons are held on a Yamaha C2 Grand Piano.
 Piano lessons are usually organised to work alongside the four school terms, invoiced at 9 lessons per term.
 Several student concerts are organised each year for Brieley's students, and regular email updates are sent to students/parents/guardians.
 Brieley is also set up to comfortably teach online via Zoom.

 Brieley welcomes students to her studio who have a genuine interest in learning.
 In lessons, Brieley works to encourage her students to be the best they can be in consideration of their talents and lifestyles, and excellence is promoted.
-Aspects of technique and style are priorities, alongside how to create notes into music unique to each player.
-She advocates the appreciation of music in general, knowledge of music theory, and encourages discussion of music careers and the music industry as part of preparing students for lives as professional musicians.
+Learning to play and perform at the piano is taught drawing on the traditions stemming from the European musical art tradition, with emphasis on the acquirement of practical and listening skills combined with knowledge to inform interpretation and appreciation.
+Brieley is dedicated to honouring the traditions of 'classical' music whilst supporting new music and innovative forms of performance and interpretation.
+Aspects of technique, style, and sound production are priorities, alongside how to create notes into music unique to each player.
+Brieley advocates the appreciation of music in general, knowledge of music theory, and encourages discussion of music careers and the music industry.